-181 IGN Observatories.
-In 1912 the IGN started the works for the generation of the Spanish Geomagnetic Map, that was finally 182 published for the epoch 1924.0 (Instituto Geográfico y Catastral, 1927).
-The measurements of the geomagnetic field carried 183 out along the Iberian Peninsula were referred to Ebro geomagnetic observatory.
-This observatory was characterized by quite 184 good quality data but a very eccentric location within the Iberian Peninsula, being located in the northeast corner of Iberian 185 Peninsula.
-This circumstance was a problem to consider this observatory as the reference observatory for the national 186 geomagnetic cartography.
-Due to this fact, the IGN decided to install its own geomagnetic observatory in the centre of the 187 Iberian Peninsula.
-This new geomagnetic observatory was initially projected in the city of Alcalá de Henares, but it was 188 finally built in the city of Toledo (Azpiazu and Gil, 1919).
-This marked the beginning of the expansion of geomagnetic 189 observatories at IGN, a journey that persisted throughout the 20th century.
+In 1912, the IGN started the work for the generation of the Spanish geomagnetic map, which was finally published for the epoch 1924.0 (Instituto Geográfico y Catastral, 1927).

+The measurements of the geomagnetic field carried out along the Iberian Peninsula were conducted in reference to Ebro Observatory.
+This observatory was characterised by fairly good-quality data but a very eccentric location within the Iberian Peninsula, being located in the northeastern corner of the Iberian Peninsula.
+This circumstance was a problem when it came to considering this observatory as the reference observatory for the national geomagnetic cartography.
+Due to this fact, the IGN decided to install its own geomagnetic observatory in the centre of the Iberian Peninsula.
+This new geomagnetic observatory was initially projected in the city of Alcalá de Henares, but it was finally built in the city of Toledo (Azpiazu and Gil, 1919).
+This marked the beginning of the expansion of geomagnetic observatories by IGN, a journey that persisted throughout the 20th century.

-190 After the celebration of the International Geophysical Year (IGY, 1st July 1957, to 31st December 1958), the IGN reached 191 an agreement with the International Union of Geodesy and Geophysics (IUGG) to increase the density of geomagnetic 192 observatories in Spain.
-Then, new permanent observatories were stablished in the mainland of Spain, in the cities of Almería 193 and Logroño.
-In addition, two more observatories (Miguel Lafuente, 1964) were stablished in Santa Cruz de Tenerife 194 (Tenerife Island, Canary Islands) and Moca (Fernando Poo Island, Equatorial Guinea), but they are far from the Iberian 195 Peninsula and have not been taken into account in this work.
-At present, the IGN has two observatories in operation: one in 196 San Pablo de los Montes (Toledo) and the other one in Güímar (Tenerife Island, Canary Islands).
-A brief description of the 197 mentioned observatories is given below (only for the observatories involved in this study).
+After the celebration of the International Geophysical Year (IGY, 1 July 1957 to 31 December 1958), the IGN reached an agreement with the International Union of Geodesy and Geophysics (IUGG) to increase the density of geomagnetic observatories in Spain.
+Then, new permanent observatories were established on the mainland of Spain in the cities of Almería and Logroño.
+In addition, two more observatories (Miguel Lafuente, 1964) were established in Santa Cruz de Tenerife (Tenerife Island, Canary Islands) and Moca (Fernando Poo Island, Equatorial Guinea), but they are far from the Iberian Peninsula and have not been taken into account in this work.
+At present, the IGN has two observatories in operation: one in San Pablo de los Montes (Toledo) and the other one in Güímar (Tenerife Island, Canary Islands).
+A brief description of the mentioned observatories is given below (only for the observatories involved in this study).

-199 a) Toledo and San Pablo de los Montes observatories.
-Taking advantage of the construction of the new Geophysical 200 Observatory of Toledo in the Buenavista estate on the outskirts of the city, a magnetic section was stablished on it (Sancho 201 de San Román, 1951; Payo and Gómez-Menor, 1998).
-In January 1935, the IGN proposed to carry out a new Magnetic Map 202 of Spain, which was started in 1936.
-Thus, the works to start the operation of the Toledo Observatory were accelerated to 203 give assistance to the field measurements (Payo and Gómez-Menor, 1998).
-The so-called Magnetic Section started to run in 204 1936 with a set of Askania variometers, but the Spanish Civil War produced a cessation of activity since 31st August 1936 205 up to 1941, when the activity in the geomagnetic observatory was resumed, but providing quite disturbed data due to 206 conditioning works (Sancho de San Román, 1951).
-After 1947, the geomagnetic observatory was fully operative, and 207 yearbooks began to be published without interruption.
-Besides the Askania variometers, the observatory was equipped with a set of Topfer variometers and several instruments to take absolute measurements: one Schimdt magnetic theodolite, one 208 209 Askania terrestrial inductor and one Carnegie magnetometer (Payo and Gómez-Menor, 1998).
-Toledo geomagnetic 210 observatory was operative until 1981.
-In the decade of the 1970's, the growth of the city and particularly the railway 211 electrification, produced significant disturbances over geomagnetic records, mainly in the hours of departure and arrival of 212 trains to Toledo train station.
+3.3.1 Toledo and San Pablo de los Montes observatories

+Taking advantage of the construction of the new Geophysical Observatory of Toledo in the Buenavista estate on the outskirts of the city, a magnetic section was established along with it (Sancho de San Román, 1951; Payo and Gómez-Menor, 1998).
+In January 1935, the IGN proposed the establishment of a new magnetic map of Spain, which was started in 1936.
+Thus, the works to start the operation of the Toledo Observatory were accelerated to give assistance to the field measurements (Payo and Gómez-Menor, 1998).
+The so-called magnetic section started to run in 1936 with a set of Askania variometers, but the Spanish Civil War produced a cessation of activity from 31 August 1936 up to 1941, when the activity in the geomagnetic observatory resumed but provided rather disturbed data due to conditioning works (Sancho de San Román, 1951).
+After 1947, the geomagnetic observatory was fully operative, and yearbooks began to be published without interruption.
+Besides the Askania variometers, the observatory was equipped with a set of Toepfer variometers and several instruments to take absolute measurements: one Schimdt magnetic theodolite, one Askania terrestrial inductor and one Carnegie magnetometer (Payo and Gómez-Menor, 1998).
+The Toledo geomagnetic observatory was operative until 1981.
+In the decade of the 1970s, the growth of the city and, in particular, the railway electrification produced significant disturbances within geomagnetic records, mainly in the hours of departure and arrival of trains from and at Toledo train station.